lgswa-25t2/milestone/m1/2-ArchitecturalDrivers.md

 ### IFTA_QA_003

-- Source - System developer or data analysis engineer
+- Source - Solvit or Project leader
 - Stimulus - A requirement is raised to add a feature that detects deviations from registered flight paths
 - Artifact - Flight data analysis module and user interface
-- Environment - The system is operating under normal conditions and receiving real-time flight data
+- Environment - During normal development
 - Response
   - A new module for detecting path deviations is implemented independently
   - The user interface is updated to display alerts or map-based warnings